 10) Data residency control

-Let Intelligent Site Search Improve Your Content Discovery
+Let Intelligent Search Improve Your Content Discovery Method

-Intelligent site search uses AI to understand user queries and match them with the most relevant content.
+Intelligent search uses AI to understand user queries and match them with the most relevant content.
 This translates to a better content discovery experience for users who are much more likely to find what they need quickly — as well as what they’ll need next.

 To learn more, download our eBook, How to Boost Conversions With Intelligent Site Search which explains how to implement effective search-to-conversion accelerators.